ivmazurenko/protodec/README.md

 1. Packed repeated elements are not implemented yet.
 2. Groups are not implemented yet.
 3. UI improvements, scroll bars, pretty looking, etc.
-4. Support the native file dialog to open the binary from ui.
+4. Support the file dialog to open the binary from ui.

 #### Similar tools